NiklasBille/CatanAnalysis/README.md

 * * Ressource lost by dev cards
 * * Ressource lost by trading
 * * Ressource gained by gold tiles (Not used in original game)

+For the ResourceStats and ActivityStats these values exists for each player in the dataset.

 ![alt text](image.png)